ml4ai/automates/documentation/reports/m3_report_prototype_system/webapp.md

-be found on page 46 of the book [Understanding Options for Agricultural Production](https://link-springer-com.ezproxy2.library.arizona.edu/book/10.1007%2F978-94-017-3624-4) (reproduced below - the equations matching the ones in the screenshot of thw webapp are highlighted with maroon borders).
+be found on page 46 of the book [Understanding Options for Agricultural Production](https://link-springer-com.ezproxy2.library.arizona.edu/book/10.1007%2F978-94-017-3624-4) (reproduced below - the equations matching the ones in the screenshot of the webapp are highlighted with maroon borders).

 ---